 Early Years Foundation Stage

-This is a very important stage as it helps your child get ready for school as well as preparing them for their future learning and successes.
-From when your child is born, their early years experience should be happy, active, exciting, fun and secure; and support their development, care and learning needs.
+The EYFS is a very important stage as it helps your child get ready for school as well as preparing them for their future learning and successes.
+From when your child is born, their early years experience should be happy, active, exciting and fun as well as supporting their development and learning needs.

-Education in Nursery 2, 3 and Reception is based on the IEYC (International Early Years Curriculum)
+Education in Nursery 2, 3 and Reception is based on the International Early Years Curriculum (IEYC).